 - California Kingsnakes.
 When a corn snake mates with a California Kingsnake, they create what’s been termed a ‘Jungle Corn.’

 - Gopher Snakes.
 A hybrid between a gopher snake and a corn snake is called a ‘Gopher Corn’ or a ‘Turbo Corn.’
-They have keeled scales, which means that they have a ridge running along their back down the center of their scales.

 - Great Plains Rat Snakes.
 A hybrid between an albino corn snake and a Great Plains Rat Snake is called a ‘Creamsicle Corn.’
-After two generations, these snakes are a yellow-orange color, hence the name.

 How Do Snakes Give Birth to Eggs?

-- These snakes give birth to eggs.
+|Oviparous:||These snakes give birth to eggs.
 Around 70% of snakes are oviparous, as are the vast majority of Colubrids.|

 |Ovoviviparous:||These snakes develop the eggs within their body, but the eggs hatch inside her.
-She then, effectively, gives birth to live young.
+She then gives birth to live young.
 Rattlesnakes are ovoviviparous snakes.|

-- Viviparous snakes give birth to live young, and at no point is there an egg involved.
+|Viviparous:||They give birth to live young, and at no point is there an egg involved.
 The young develop inside a placenta and yolk sack.
-This is the most similar process in reptiles to what we mammals do.
 Boa constrictors are viviparous.|

 The eggs are pushed out one after the other, steadily, until the female has birthed them all.
 The eggs stick together so that they can’t roll around, which might damage the baby snakes inside.